 - Between an ordinal letter "あ" and an ideographic opening bracket, we have a glue whose natural part and shrink part are both half-width, while its stretch part is zero.
-However, this glue also can be stretched as much as the stretch part of kanjiskip_stretch key (1 in this case). - Between an ideographic closeing brackets (the ideographic comma ", " is included) and an ordinal letter, we have the same glue.
-Again, this glue also can be stretched as much as the stretch part of kanjiskip times the value of kanjiskip_stretch key (1 in this case). - Between an ideographic opening bracket and an ordinal letter and between an ordinal letter and an ideographic closing bracket, we have a glue whose natural part and stretch part are both zero, while its shrink part as much as the shrink part of kanjiskip.
+However, this glue also can be stretched as much as the stretch part of kanjiskip times the value of kanjiskip\stretch key (1 in this case). - Between an ideographic closeing brackets (including the ideographic comma ", ") and an ordinal letter (including an ALchar "f"), we have the same glue.
+Again, this glue also can be stretched as much as the stretch part of kanjiskip times the value of kanjiskip\stretch key (1 in this case). - Between an ideographic opening bracket and an ordinal letter and between an ordinal letter and an ideographic closing bracket, we have a glue whose natural part and stretch part are both zero, while its shrink part as much as the shrink part of kanjiskip.